gighive/gighive/docs/README.md

 https://<ansible_host IP from step 11>
 ```

-OPTIONAL It is helpful to set an alias in your .bashrc to access the vm you've created so you can check it out.
+OPTIONAL: It is helpful to set an alias in your .bashrc to access the vm you've created so you can check it out.
 ```bash
 alias gighive='ssh ubuntu@<ansible_host value found in ansible/inventories/inventory_virtualbox.yml>"
 ```